Before you access Settings

 Changing a Service Display Name

 - Nimbus bot operation is not affected by service name changes.
+Calls will continue to be distributed.

 - A service name change will also not impact the (search-discoverable) service UPN name specified.